cpainterwakefield/practical_db_textbook/_sources/appendix-b-reference/reference.rst

 **CHARACTER VARYING** is usually abbreviated as **VARCHAR**, and is used for strings of varying length up to some maximum, which must be specified just as with the **CHAR** type.
 It is usually an error to attempt to store strings longer than the maximum.

 **CHARACTER LARGE OBJECT** goes by many names, and is used to store strings of arbitrary length, up to some implementation-defined maximum (for example, Oracle's **CLOB** type allows strings of up to 128TB in some cases).
+In many implementations, this type is limited in the operations or functions that may be used, and may not allow indexing.

 A summary of database support for character strings is shown below: